Embrace Neurodiversity in Four Powerful Ways To Fulfill Your Life

 If you are “neurodivergent” (ND) you probably have a mind that differs significantly from the prevailing standard.
 Still, there is no normal or abnormal, because there is no typical for how the human brain operates.

-There are numerous ways to be neurodivergent, most commonly including autism, ADHD, mental health conditions, sensory processing disorders, giftedness and twice-exceptional, aphantasia (difficulty visualizing images in the mind), dyslexia, dyspraxia (difficulty with coordination), dyscalculia (difficulty with math), dysgraphia (difficulty with writing) Downs syndrome, intellectual disabilities, Prader-Willi syndrome, Tourette syndrome, and Williams syndrome, as other conditions.
+There are numerous ways to be neurodivergent, most commonly including autism, ADHD, mental health conditions, sensory processing disorders, giftedness and twice-exceptional, aphantasia (difficulty visualizing images in the mind), dyslexia, dyspraxia (difficulty with coordination), dyscalculia (difficulty with math), dysgraphia (difficulty with writing) Downs syndrome, intellectual disabilities, Prader-Willi syndrome, Tourette syndrome, and Williams syndrome, as well as other conditions.

 The neurodiversity movement is a broad social justice movement that seeks civil rights and equality and encourages us to move away from pathologizing neurodivergent individuals.
 It focuses on creating inclusive environments that value and accommodate diverse ways of thinking and being.